-Bachelor Of Health Science (Acupuncture) (Health Stream)
+Bachelor Of Health Science (Acupuncture) – Health Stream

 The programme is approved by the New Zealand Qualifications Authority under section 439 of the Education Act 2020, and Acupuncture Associates Limited is accredited to provide it under section 441 of the Act.